Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/2-debugging-linux-applications/README.md

     ```

 8. Run the `Vitis-workspace.py` script for workspace setup in Vitis Unified CommandLine Interface (CLI).
-After successful execution of the script, a Vitis worskpace named `linux_debug_ws` will be created with a ZCU102 based platform and a Linux test application.
+After successful execution of the script, a Vitis worskpace named `linux_debug_ws` is created with a ZCU102 based platform and a Linux test application.

     ```
     vitis_work_dir